shresthh/Analytics_Vidya_CrossSellPrediction/Analytics_Vidya_CrossSellPrediction/README.md

 Participated in Analytics_Vidya_CrossSellPrediction Hackathon to predict whether a person will be interested or not to buy insurance based on various features available like id , gender, age, driving lincense, region_code, previously_insured , vehicle_age, vehicle_damage, annual_preimium, policy_sales_channel, and vintage

-and target variable as "Response"
+and target variable as "Response" - 1 :  Customer is interested, 0 : Customer is not interested

 ## Algorithms Used-